Seven Sages of the Bamboo Grove: The Seven Sages

 As it is traditionally depicted, the group wished to escape the intrigues, corruption and stifling atmosphere of court life during the politically fraught Three Kingdoms period of Chinese history.
 They gathered in a bamboo grove near the house of Ji Kang in Shanyang (now in Henan province) where they enjoyed, and praised in their works, the simple, rustic life.
 This was contrasted with the politics of court.
-The Seven Sages stressed the enjoyment of alcoholic beverages, cold-food powder personal freedom, spontaneity and a celebration of nature.
+The Seven Sages stressed the enjoyment of alcoholic beverages, cold-food powder, personal freedom, spontaneity and a celebration of nature.

-It would be Ji Kang's refusal to work for the new regime which would eventually lead to his execution.
+It would be Ji Kang's refusal to work for the new regime of Sima Zhao which would eventually lead to his execution.
 The group's rural life became a common theme for art, and they inspired other artists who wished to retreat during times of political upheavals.